-Of course, we have to continue to make a profit and repay our accumulated losses for this to occur.
-However, I can report that the franchise is growing, is now profitable and is here to stay in Ettalong Beach thanks to your share subscription.
-It is now possible for the Board to consider dividend payments.
-The larger the business growth the larger the community and shareholder dividends available.
+We celebrated our eighth Anniversary on 5 April 2013 and we declared and paid our maiden Dividend of 2.5 cents on 14 December 2012.
+I can also report that the franchise is growing, continues to be profitable and is here to stay in Ettalong Beach thanks to your share subscription and support.
+It is now possible for the Board to again consider continuance of dividend payments.
+Remember the larger the business growth the larger the community and shareholder dividends available.

-Year under Review and Future Growth
+Year under review and future growth

-Once again I am extremely thrilled that we have been able to generate monthly profits on a regular to achieve our second consecutive annual profit and which is fully detailed in the financial statement.

-Briefly we achieved an operating profit of \$124,998 less other expenses -interest / Income tax (\$52,634) resulting in a net profit of \$72,364 albeit down on last year which included add back of extra ordinary item - "prior year's tax losses not previously brought into account" of \$245,256.
+Once again I am extremely thrilled that we have been able to generate monthly profits on a regular basis to achieve our third consecutive annual profit and which is fully detailed in the financial statement.
+Briefly, we achieved an operating profit of \$82,428 less other expenses -interest/income tax (\$25,000) resulting in a net profit of \$57,428 albeit down on last year caused by the factors stated above.